Heart Attack Questions and Answers

 If you are suffering from a heart attack, you may feel pain in only one part of your body, or it may move from your chest to your arms, shoulder, neck, teeth, jaw, belly area or back.
 The pain can be severe or mild.
 The discomfort can feel like pressure, squeezing, fullness or pain.

-Additional symptoms may include: anxiety, coughing, fainting, light-headedness, dizziness, nausea or vomiting, heart palpitations, shortness of breath, sweating (which may be extreme), unusual fatigue, or back pain.
+Additional heart attack symptoms may include: anxiety, coughing, fainting, light-headedness, dizziness, nausea or vomiting, heart palpitations, shortness of breath, sweating (which may be extreme), unusual fatigue, or back pain.

-Some, often women or the elderly, may have little or no chest pain, or they may experience less common symptoms such as shortness of breath, fatigue or weakness.
+Some, often women or the elderly, may have little or no chest pain, or they may experience less common heart attack symptoms such as shortness of breath, fatigue or weakness.

 A heart attack is not the only cause for chest pain, but if you have chest pain and think you may be having a heart attack, seek immediate medical help.
 Call 911 immediately.
 Don’t try to drive yourself to the hospital.